Cellophan/catom/README.md

-# vimgo
+# catom
-My vim configuration (including vim-go and go), packaged in a docker image.
+Atom packaged into docker just for the fun...
+Yeah...
+That's funny...
+At least amuzing.